PESchoenberg/g2q/README.md

 computer simulator or even a real one that is compatible with Open QASM 2.0.

 * File example6.scm and other with a higher prder number (example7, example8,
-etc.)requires that you have qre installed on your system (see below); this particular example not only compiles code into QASM2 but actually runs it using qre.
+etc.) require that you have qre installed on your system (see below); this particular example as well as many of the others described above not only compile code into QASM2 but actually runs it using qre.

 ## Credits and Sources: